 3.1 Community

-Westfield Carindale has a Community Plan which outlines the unique characteristics of the centre, including what Westfield Carindale customers value.
-It features a schedule of brand activations, community engagement activities including cultural days of significance.
+Westfield Carindale has a Community Plan which outlines the unique characteristics of Westfield Carindale, including what Westfield Carindale customers value.
+It features a schedule of brand activations, community engagement activities including cultural days of significance and local community partnerships.